Invariant tori and boundedness of solutions of non-smooth oscillators with Lebesgue integrable forcing term: Proof of Theorem

 \section{Proof of Theorem \ref{ta}}

-The proof of Theorem \ref{ta} will follow as an immediate consequence of the next result, which will provide the existence of $ n^{*}\in\N $ such that the conditions \eqref{cond1} and \eqref{cond2} of the Fundamental Lemma \ref{fundamentallemma} are satisfied for every $ n\geq n^{*} $.
+The proof of Theorem \ref{ta} will follow as a consequence of the next results.
+The first one, Proposition \ref{fundprop}, will provide the existence of $ n^{*}\in\N $ such that the conditions \eqref{cond1} and \eqref{cond2} of the Fundamental Lemma \ref{fundamentallemma} are satisfied for every $ n\geq n^{*}$.
 Accordingly, the sequence of invariant tori stated by Theorem \ref{ta} will be given by $ \Tn:=\mathcal{T}_{n+n^{*} }$, $n\in\N$.
+Finally, Corollary \ref{cor:trans-unique} will provide that each maximal solution of the differential system \eqref{s1} is defined for every $t\in\R$ and the ones starting in $ (\mathbb{S}^1\times\R^2)\setminus\inte(\mathbb{T}_1)$ are transversal to $\Sigma$ and, consequently, unique.

 \begin{proposition} Let $ p (t)$ be a Lebesgue integrable $ T $-periodic function such that $\ov p=0$.
 Then, there exists $ n^{*} \in\N$ such that $ \mathcal{T}_n $ is an invariant torus of \eqref{s1} for every $ n \geq n^{*} $. \end{proposition}